kaBeech/advent-of-code-solutions/2022-Deno-Thorough/Day11/retrospective.md

 - Using notes.ts for scratch TypeScript while pseudocoding allows me to quickly write ideas in code (and using Intellisense) while keeping notes.md clear for more human-readable pseudocode

 - Keeping TS in a .ts file instead of a .md file also keeps Prettier from auto-formatting it like an .md file (this auto-formatting makes ts hard to read)

+### I like having the separate solvePart1 and solvePart2 modules

+- Having just an extra layer of separation between app.js and the logic in those modules helps things feel cleaner

 ## Takeaways